-Private lease has been gaining popularity for several years.
-In 2020, the number of private vehicles leased by businesses increased to 214,000 (source: VNA lease).
+In 2021, the number of private vehicles leased by businesses increased again.
+There was almost a 8% increase from 214,000 to 231,000 cars (source: VNA lease).
 Private lease can be especially interesting for self-employed professionals, instead of using a private car for business trips.

 What is private lease?

 Private lease means leasing a car for a fixed amount per month, for a fixed period.
 This amount covers the cost of depreciation, insurance, motor vehicle tax, repairs, maintenance and tyres.
 This leaves you to pay for fuel, any traffic fines and an excess in the event of damage.
 The leasing company remains the owner of the car.
 You lease the car for a minimum of 12 months and a maximum of 60 months.
 After that, you return the car.

 Are you self-employed and considering private lease?
 It is good to know that there is a difference between private lease and business lease.
 With private lease, you may not deduct the lease costs as a business expense.
 You can do this with a business lease, but then you have to deal with an addition for private use (‘bijtelling’) if you use the car privately.
 If you lease a car for private use, there is no addition for private use.

 What makes private lease interesting?

 Savings that you reserve for the purchase of a vehicle can be used for something else.
 For example, business growth or private expenses.
 If you choose private lease, the leasing company purchases and owns the vehicle.
 You pay a fixed amount to the leasing company every month.

 With the private lease contract, you have a clear overview of what you spend each month.
 You do not have to worry about unforeseen costs, such as repairs or changing tyres.
 The only additional costs are fuel, traffic fines or damages costs ('eigen risico').